 The MERIL project (Mapping of the European Research Infrastructure Landscape) is a pan-European effort to produce a comprehensive inventory of research infrastructures of major relevance in Europe across all scientific domains, accessible to the public through an interactive online portal.
 The project was initially funded for two years (2010-2012) by the European Commission under the coordination of the ESF, and is being continued in 2013 with the financial support of ESF’s member organisations.
 The Beta version of the portal is now live, and efforts in 2013 will be dedicated to consolidating and exploiting the database.
 Go to the MERIL portal.

 The stakeholders at the origin of the MERIL project are the scientific community, EUROHORCs, ESF, European Commission, ESFRI, European Association of National Research Facilities (ERF), EIROforum, and Ministries.
-Most of these are represented in MERIL’s governance through its Steering Committee.
+Most of these are represented in MERIL’s governance through its Advisory Committee.

 MERIL is a unique resource for the scientific community, policy-makers and other stakeholders such as research performing and research funding organisations.
 As the Member States of the European Union continue to develop a more coordinated and strategic approach to scientific research, it is important to have a clear picture of the research infrastructure landscape.
 A single source of information about all the principal research infrastructures throughout Europe will: